AndreasInk/IntroKit/README.md

 ## Features

-- Dynamic typing animation to focus on benifits of your app
+- Dynamic typing animation to focus on benefits of your app
-- Customizable text and call-to-action button
+- Customizable components
 - Adaptive for onboarding and plain states
 - Core Haptics integration
 - Utilizes SwiftUI's newest and most powerful features